rorsc/asn1c-rrc-example/README.md

   `uper_encode_to_buffer()` (encode to existing buffer) and `uper_encode_to_new_buffer()` (encode to buffer that `asn1c` allocates on the heap for the user), and
-- how to properly free allocated memory.
+- properly free allocated memory.

+The source file (`rrc-reconfig.c`) contains all the above explanations as well.

 For instance, in an O-RAN architecture with near-RT RIC and gNB, an xApp might request to be informed about RRC Reconfiguration messages sent to UEs.
 In that